 We understand the best ways to liquidate a business, and we hope that this guide sets this out clearly, providing guidance to company directors when their business looks to be heading into liquidation.

-Liquidation is the option your company faces if you have cash flow problems on a regular basis and creditors are threatening to take enforcement action against the company and there is no prospect of selling the business or part of the business.
-In this instance, you could face liquidating your limited company and setting it up for closure.
+Liquidation is the option your company faces if you have cash flow problems on a regular basis and creditors are threatening to take enforcement action against the company with no prospect of selling the business or part of the business.
+In this case, you could face liquidating your company and setting it up for closure.